 This topic describes how to create a scheduled task to scale computing resources in response to predictable business changes in the future.
-Scheduled tasks enable the system to automatically obtain sufficient computing resources before business peaks and release idle computing resources after the peaks.
+Scheduled tasks enable the system to obtain sufficient computing resources before business peaks and release idle computing resources after business peaks.

-A scheduled task is preconfigured to execute a specified scaling rule at a specified time in the future.
+A scheduled task is preconfigured to execute the specified scaling rule at the specified time.
 When the specified time arrives, the scheduled task automatically scales computing resources.
-This allows you to reduce costs while meeting business requirements.
-You can also specify the recurrence for scheduled tasks if business changes are regular.
+This allows you to reduce costs and meet business requirements.
+You can also specify the recurrence for scheduled tasks to respond to business changes based on flexible rules.

-You can set the interval at which a scheduled task is automatically retried to ensure the timely execution of the scheduled task.
-If multiple scheduled tasks are to be executed in one minute, Auto Scaling executes the scheduled task that is created most recently.
+You can set the retry interval at which a scheduled task is automatically retried to ensure that the scheduled task is executed in a timely manner.
+If multiple scheduled tasks are to be executed in 1 minute, Auto Scaling executes the scheduled task that is most recently created.

 - Log on to the Auto Scaling console.

 - In the left-side navigation pane, choose .

 - In the top navigation bar, select a region.

 - Click Create Scheduled Task.

 - In the dialog box that appears, configure parameters for the scheduled task.